ABB155 Property Law and Land Use Planning

 Overview

-Professionals involved in planning and property require a deep understanding of how the legal system recognises, defines, and protects property rights.
-A solid grasp of property law, including property rights, regulatory frameworks in land use planning, and the registration of significant property interests under the Torrens Title system, is essential.
+Professionals involved in planning and property require an understanding of how property rights are defined, regulated, and applied within land use planning frameworks.
+Knowledge of property law, including land tenure, planning controls, and the registration of property interests under the Torrens Title system, is essential for understanding how land can be used and developed.

 Learning Outcomes